PhasesResearchLab/dfttk/dfttk/atat/install/README.md

         tar -xvf atat*.tar.gz

-3. Remove the makefile located atat/src if it exists.
+3. Replace the fxvector.h and makefile in atat/src with the fxvector.h makefile from this folder.

-4. Copy icamag.c++, fxvector.h, and makefile from this folder into atat/src.
+4. Copy icamag.c++ from this folder into atat/src.
 Then navigate to the atat/src folder and type:

         make icamag